 We ran a case study some time back on 278 blog and their blog posts.
 When we put the links through Link Tracker Pro’s algorithm and found that 122 of these links were toxic.

-Which means around 45% of them would have had a negative impact on our website had we built backlinks from them.
-However, many were stilling paying and attempting to get their articles posted on these websites.
+This means around 45% of them would have had a negative impact on our website had we built backlinks from them.
+However, many were still paying and attempting to get their articles posted on these websites.

 One of the best features of this strategy is that you’ll actually save money and effort on link building by only building links from healthy websites.
 So, you’ll be avoiding a lot of negative ranking and the fact that you may, later on, have to disavow the toxic links and build fresh links.

 Not to mention the fact that unlike all other conventional forms of link building, you won’t be link building in the dark but will actually know if the website is worth your time, money, and effort.